Sturm-Liouville operators with measure-valued coefficients: Spectral transformation II

 In the following lemma we will relate the $2\times 2$ matrix-valued measure $\Omega$ to the operator-valued spectral measure $E$ of $S$.
-If $G$ is a measurable function on $\R$, we denote by $M_G$ the maximally defined operator of multiplication by $G$ in the Hilbert space $L^2(\R;\Omega)$.
+If $F$ is a measurable function on $\R$, we denote with $\M_F$ the maximally defined operator of multiplication with $F$ in the Hilbert space $L^2(\R;\Omega)$.

-\begin{lemma} If $f, g\in L^2_c((a,b);\varrho)$, then we have
+\begin{lemma} If $f$, $g\in L^2_c((a,b);\varrho)$, then we have

 for all $\lambda_1$, $\lambda_2\in\R$ with $\lambda_1<\lambda_2$. \end{lemma}